LuccaGarcia/Altium-Designer-templates-with-Eurocircuits-design-rules/README.md

 # Altium Designer templates with Euro Circuits design rules

-Since the begining of 2024 EuroCircuits decided to remove Altium templates and scripts from the website, this repo serves as a backup for those files.
+Since the beginning of 2024 EuroCircuits decided to remove Altium templates and scripts from the website, this repo serves as a backup for those files.

 Files were downloaded from Euro Circuits on 19/dez/2023

 # The webpage went as follows:

-Altium Designer Templates ( PcbDoc) help to check your layout against the Eurocircuits technology classification ( 6C and 8D).
-This way you can easily define which Eurocircuits service is most suited for you board, and avoid documentation problems after you place your order.
+Altium Designer Templates (PcbDoc) help to check your layout against the Eurocircuits technology classification (6C and 8D).
+This way you can easily define which Eurocircuits service is most suited for your board, and avoid documentation problems after you place your order.

 ## There are 8 PcbDoc”s :
 ### Classification for PCB proto and Standard pool: